MayankGEHU/Challenge_1a/approach_explanation.md

+# Challenge 1a: PDF Processing Solution

-# 📄 Document Outline Extractor: Hybrid ML Pipeline for PDF Structural Understanding
+## 📄 Document Outline Extractor: Hybrid ML Pipeline for PDF Structural Understanding

 ## Problem Statement
 Extracting a structured title and outline (H1, H2, etc.) from arbitrary PDFs is a classic **document intelligence** challenge.